rHermes/thesis-beam-nexmark-benchmarks/notes.md

 This doesn't appear to have anything to do with golang, rather the number of events.

 It crashes at 991684, events, no matter what.

+# `LOCAL_ITEM_SUGGESTION` doesn't work with JAVA Coder

+It has something to with keys and shuffeling.
+I don't really know